 What about willpower?
 Yes, we can each temporarily muster mountains of willpower but can willpower make any of us of us endure a challenge that we lack the motivation to complete?
 Can we inhale, chew or suck nicotine into our body and then "will it" to not travel to the brain's addiction circuitry where it will foster a chemical need for more?
 Have you ever been able to order or command the challenges of chemical withdrawal or psychological recovery to cease?
-If we are incapable of using strength to control our addiction and we cannot "will" our chemical dependency into hibernation or submission, then what remains?
+If incapable of using strength to control our addiction and we cannot "will" our chemical dependency into hibernation or submission, then what remains?

 As simple as it may sound, dreams and desires born of honest recognition of tobacco and nicotine's impact upon our life have the amazing ability to fuel change.
 But it takes keeping those original honest motivations in the forefront and driver's seat of our mind so that they can both consciously and subconsciously guide us home.

 The successful ex-user finds ways to protect and safeguard their primary motivations so that they remain robust, alive and available at a moment's notice to fuel the patience needed to transition this temporary period of adjustment that most call "quitting" but we refer to as "recovery."
 The intelligent strategy is to combine an understanding of the Law of Addiction - one puff of nicotine equals relapse - with well-protected core motivations.